After traveling thousands and thousands of miles, I’ve learned lots of ways to save money on a road trip.

 31. Earn points to save on future stays

-No matter where you stay, find out if there’s a loyalty program and sign up for it.
-They’re usually free.
+No matter where you stay, find out if there’s a hotel loyalty program and sign up for it.
+They’re usually free and it’s a super easy way to save money on a road trip.

 As you book hotels, or flights, or cars, you’ll earn points.
 Expedia Rewards converts those into a dollar amount that can be used on future bookings.
 At the same time, you can be earning miles (or points or whatever they’re called) in other programs.
 It’s a win-win!